How to prevent your emails being marked as Spam

 Although it's an American law, most technology companies use the 7 requirements specified in the CAN-SPAM Act as an important part of their anti-spam algorithms.
 You can click here to read the full act.

-- Don’t use deceptive subject lines - Make sure the subject clearly and simply states what the email is about
+- Don’t use deceptive subject lines - Make sure the subject clearly and simply states what the email is about.

-- Identify the message as an ad - Make sure that a marketing/advertisement email is clearly noted as such
+- Identify the message as an ad - Make sure that a marketing/advertisement email is clearly noted as such.

-- Tell recipients where you’re located - This is commonly included in the signature
+- Tell recipients where you’re located - This is commonly included in the signature.

-- Tell recipients how to opt-out of receiving future email from you - You can ask your developer how to add an "unsubscribe" link to your marketing emails
+- Tell recipients how to opt-out of receiving future email from you - You can ask your developer how to add an "unsubscribe" link to your marketing emails.

-- Honour opt-out requests promptly
+- Honour opt-out requests promptly.

 One of the first things a good spam filter does is look for words that relate to subjects often used in spam or phishing emails.
-While there isn't a specific list of these words (it changes regularly and the specific words are hidden to make things harder for spammers), words that easily relate to these subjects are likely to trigger a spam filter.
+While there isn't a public list of these words (it changes regularly and the specific words are hidden to make things harder for spammers), words that easily relate to these subjects are likely to trigger a spam filter.
 Sometimes the use of these words is unavoidable due to business reasons.
 In this case, you should be extra careful in following the other tips listed here.
-A list of subjects who's related words you should avoid/minimise are:
+A list of subjects with related words you should avoid/minimise are:

-- Any Adult/R18/XXX related words
+- Any Adult/R18/XXX related words.

 - Money/banking/finance-related words.
 Bank/Paypal phishing emails are some of the most common.

-- Pharmaceutical/drug related words, especially common drug names
+- Pharmaceutical/drug related words, especially common drug names.

 As plain text emails have far fewer ways of being manipulated, they are generally safer and more likely to get through a spam filter than HTML emails.
-Off course for Marketing this likely isn't possible, but wherever else you should try to minimise the use of HTML.
+For marketing this likely isn't possible, but wherever else you should try to minimise the use of HTML.

-4 - Use a Spam CheckerBefore sending an important email, you might want to run it through a spam checking tool.
+Before sending an important email, you might want to run it through a spam checking tool.
 There's a number of these tools available online.
-They won't ever be 100% correct however they can give you a good idea about
+They won't ever be 100% correct, however they can give you a good idea about

-mail-tester.com - provides a similar service to isnotspam.com
+mail-tester.com - provides a similar service to isnotspam.com.

 likely to trigger a spam filter.
-Note that with Business, Shared and Reseller hosting, we use a separate group of IP's for sending email so adding your server IP here won't likely be relevant
+Note that with our Shared hosting, we use a separate group of IP's for sending email so checking your server IP here won't be relevant.

 There are a number of websites that will check your domain or server IP to see if it's on a blacklist.
 These include:

 mail cluster which greatly lessens the effect of having your domain or server IP on a blacklist.
 However on a VPS/Dedicated server, having your IP listed becomes much more important.
-If this happens, lodge a ticket to support and we'll look into this further for you.
+If this happens, you will need to investigate to find out why the IP was listed, resolve the issue, then apply to have the IP delisted.
+If you lodge a ticket to support we can assist you with this process.

-6 - Maintain a Good Text to Image Ratio and Good GrammarThis is one of the secret tricks spam filters use to detectweather or not an email is Spam.
-Try to follow the following rules: - Maintain good spelling and grammar, use a spell checker.
+This is one of the most common things spam filters use to detect whether or not an email is Spam.
+Try to maintain good spelling and grammar, and use a spell checker.
 Spammers are commonly from non-English backgrounds, so broken English can trip a spam filter.
 They also try to get around trigger words by slightly misspelling words, for example using N1ke Sh0es instead of Nike Shoes.

 - Try to send at least 2-3 lines of text for every image.
-If it's an HTML email make sure to the email has at least a 500 character total.
+If it's an HTML email, make sure to the email has at least a 500 character total.